duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 // ddg_spice_dictionary_reference - handles plural words.
 (Improve on this in the future.)
 ```

 The comments at the beginning of the file explain what the various callbacks are for.
 Each of these callback functions is connected to a different endpoint, meaning they each belong to a different Perl module.
-As you can see, the name of each callback correlates to the name of the perlmodule.
+As you can see, the name of each callback correlates to the name of the perl module.
 So `dictionary_definition()` is the callback for `DDG::Spice::Dictionary::Definition`, likewise `dictionary_audio` is for `DDG::Spice::Dictionary::Audio`, etc.

 Each of these endpoints are used to make different API calls (either to a different endpoint or possibly even a different API altogether), which can only be done by creating a different Perl module for each endpoint.
-We can make these endpoints work together for a given instant answer by using the jQuery `getScript()` function which makes an ajax call to a given endpoint, which results in a call to that endpoint's callback function.
+We can make these endpoints work together for a given instant answer by using the jQuery `getScript()` function which makes an AJAX call to a given endpoint, which results in a call to that endpoint's callback function.
 This function needs to be defined before it is called, so the Dictionary instant answer defines all **four** callback functions in **dictionary\_definition.js**

 Moving on, let's take a look at the implementation of the `Spice.add()` call and the `dictionary_definition()`  callback: